szwinter/academic-kickstart/content/publication/sparsecov/index.md

 # publication: place
 # publication_short: place

 abstract: Linear regression for high dimensional data is an inherently challenging problem with many solutions generally involving some structural assumption on the model such as lasso’s sparsity in the parameter vector.
+Considering the random design setting, we apply a different sparsity assumption: sparsity in the covariance or precision matrix of the predictors.
+Thus, we propose a new regression estimator by first applying methods for estimating a sparse covariance or precision matrix.
+This matrix is then incorporated into the estimator for the regression parameters.

 tags:
 - Source Themes